 2. Best Pool

 The Four Seasons Maui has a wonderful garden that stretches down to the beach.
-The hotel is built in a U shape around numerous pools and fountains, framed by the beautiful Wailea bay.
-The pools are beautiful, some are for kids and adults, and the stunning infinity with a bar is for adults only.
+The hotel is built in a U shape around numerous pools and fountains, framed by the beautiful Wailea Bay.
+The pools are beautiful; some are for kids and adults, and the stunning infinity with a bar is for adults only.

 We used the loungers on the beach and around the pools (spritzer anyone? don’t mind if I do) as well as the free snorkeling equipment.
-I did notice that although the feel around the pool is very casual, the men, in particular, were wearing a lot of Rolex watches.
+I did notice that although the feel around the pool was very casual, the men, in particular, were wearing a lot of Rolex watches.
 This is the place to be seen!